 Is there financing available?

 Some contractors offer financing or payment plans.
 Please inquire with the contractors about what they provide.
-Clark Public Utilities also offers financing up to $30,000 for residential customers.
-For more information, please see our solar loan page.

 There is also a federal tax credit available.